- 21. Halomango

 Photo by Aria Cucina Italiana

-This stylish and contemporary Italian restaurant has been serving delectable Mediterranean-inspired dishes since 2003, and is widely acknowledged to have elevated the Boracay dining experience to this day.
-With its modern yet cozy tropical interiors and central beachfront location in D’mall on Boracay Station 2, Aria Cucina Italian is hard to miss.
+This stylish and contemporary Italian restaurant has been serving delectable Mediterranean-inspired dishes since 2003, and is widely acknowledged to have elevated the Boracay dining experience.
+With its modern yet cozy tropical interiors and a central beachfront location in D’Mall on Boracay Station 2, Aria Cucina Italiana is hard to miss.

 Photo by Aria Cucina Italiana

-The restaurant serves authentic Italian cuisine that includes wood fire oven pizzas, homemade pasta, fresh seafood and meat dishes, garden salads, and refreshing cocktails.
-They also have an excellent wine selection that goes well with the pasta dishes and main courses, while their fruit shakes and juices are perfect for kids and non-alcohol drinkers.
+The restaurant serves authentic Italian cuisine that includes wood-fire oven pizzas, homemade pasta, fresh seafood and meat dishes, garden salads, and refreshing cocktails.
+They also have an excellent wine selection that goes well with the pasta dishes and main courses, while their fruit shakes and juices are perfect for kids and non-alcoholic drinkers.
 Don't forget to finish your meal with delicious gelato.
-Their chocolate flavor is one of the best in the island.
+Their chocolate flavor is one of the best on the island.